 The NFIB Research Foundation has collected Small Business Economic Trends data with quarterly surveys since 1974 and monthly surveys since 1986.
 Survey respondents are drawn from NFIB’s membership.

 The latest survey is based on 685 respondents to the March 2014 survey of a random sample of NFIB’s member firms.

 Small Business Jobs Statement from NFIB’s Chief Economist:

 “Twenty-two percent of all owners reported job openings they could not fill in the current period (unchanged).
-This suggests that the unemployment rate did not change much in February.
-Thirteen percent reported using temporary workers, down 1 point from January.
+This suggests that the unemployment rate did not change much in March.
+Thirteen percent reported using temporary workers, unchanged from February.

 Job creation plans softened further in February, falling 2 percentage points to a seasonally adjusted net 5 percent compared to 12 percent in January.

 “Overall first quarter GDP growth is looking pretty slow (under 2 percent) with weather and pessimistic consumers and business owners all taking a toll on spending growth.
 As long as Washington continues to flounder and create uncertainty the economy will follow suit.””

 Results of the full survey will be released Tuesday, April 8, 2014 at 7:30 AM ET.